This article contains affiliate links. If you use these links to buy something, we may earn commission.

-From there, Branson has created and developed market-leading products and services in aviation, media, beverages and rail transport among many others; his personal net worth is estimated to be around $4.9 billion, as he constantly seeks to invest his profits from one venture into another.
+From there, Branson has created and developed market-leading products and services in aviation, media, beverages and rail transport. among many others.
+His personal net worth is estimated to be around $4.9 billion (£3.6 billion), as he constantly seeks to invest his profits from one venture into another.

-Although Jay-Z (real name Shawn Carter) is better known for his musical exploits, the New York-native has demonstrated a wide array of entrepreneurial characteristics throughout his career.
-Indeed, unable to secure a major record deal, Carter initially sold copies of his recordings out of his car, before co-creating his own record label in 1995.
+Although Jay-Z (born Shawn Carter) is better known for his musical exploits, the New York-native has demonstrated a wide array of entrepreneurial characteristics throughout his career.
+Indeed, unable to secure a major record deal, Carter initially sold copies of his recordings out of his car, before cocreating his own record label in 1995.

 Carter’s subsequent success in the music industry has allowed him to invest in a wide variety of business ventures, including clothing brands, real estate, nightclubs and even a sports management agency, where he represents several notable athletes.
 He has also invested in a champagne brand, launched a range of signature cigars and at one time owned a major stake in NBA franchise, the Brooklyn Nets.

-Although he continues to make music and tour heavily, Carter’s investments and businesses represent the main bulk of his estimated $900 million net worth, while his wife – the singer, Beyoncé — is allegedly worth $350 million through her own entrepreneurial ventures.
+Although he continues to make music and tour heavily, Carter’s investments and businesses represent the main bulk of his estimated $900 million (£659.8 million) net worth, while his wife —singer Beyoncé — is allegedly worth $350 million (£256.6 million) through her own entrepreneurial ventures.

 7. Jack Ma

-However, on a 1995 trip to visit friends in the US, Ma’s luck finally changed; after being introduced to the internet, he managed to raise $20,000 to build an online directory for Chinese businesses, taking on additional various web development projects for Chinese companies and government organisations.
-Utilising these experiences, he returned to China in 1999 and created the online marketplace Alibaba, subsequently raising $25 billion at its IPO stock exchange offering in 2014 — the highest amount of any floated company, ever.
+However, on a 1995 trip to visit friends in the US, Ma’s luck finally changed.
+After being introduced to the internet, he managed to raise $20,000 (£14,660) to build an online directory for Chinese businesses, taking on additional various web development projects for Chinese companies and government organisations.
+Utilising these experiences, he returned to China in 1999 and created the online marketplace Alibaba, subsequently raising $25 billion (£18.3 billion) at its IPO stock exchange offering in 2014 — the highest amount of any floated company ever.

-Ma is now one of the richest people in the world, with an estimated personal net worth of nearly $43 billion, while the Alibaba group is responsible for nine major subsidiaries (among them the hugely popular Aliexpress).
+Ma is now one of the richest people in the world, with an estimated personal net worth of nearly $43 billion (£31.5 billion), while the Alibaba Group is responsible for nine major subsidiaries (among them the hugely popular AliExpress).

+Join the conversation!
 Which entrepreneur story has inspired you?
-Let us know in the comments below!
+Let us know in the comments section below!